 Location is key, as they are very close to the University’s Middlesbrough Tower.

 Baker Street Kitchen is open during every Orange Pip market, owing to its prime location.

 Why head into town when you can grab a coffee on campus?

 Teesside University has seven cafés dotted around.

-From The Nest, in Middlesbrough Tower, to 79, in the Curve, there are plenty of opportunity for coffee on site.
+From The Nest, in Middlesbrough Tower, to 79 in the Curve, there are plenty of opportunities for coffee on site.